openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 > ##### Sustaining Boon Examples
 >
 > Ruby invokes the *flight* boon and takes to the skies.
 On her next turn, she wants to keep the *flight* active, so she uses a minor action to sustain it.
-An enemy then inflicts her with the *stunned* boon, limiting her to a single major, move, or minor action.
+An enemy then inflicts her with the *stunned* bane, limiting her to a single major, move, or minor action.
 When her turn comes up again, she uses a single move action to reach a safe landing spot.
 Because she is *stunned* she does not have a minor action to use to sustain the boon, so it ends when her turn is over.
 >
 > * * * * *
 >